-MN is indexed by Arts and Humanities Citation Index, Bibliography of Asian Studies, European Reference Index for the Humanities and Social Sciences (ERIH PLUS), Historical Abstracts, Index to the Study of Religions Online, International Bibliography of the Social Sciences, and MLA International Bibliography.
+MN is indexed by Arts and Humanities Citation Index, Bibliography of Asian Studies, CNKI Scholar, European Reference Index for the Humanities and Social Sciences (ERIH PLUS), Historical Abstracts, Index to the Study of Religions Online, International Bibliography of the Social Sciences, MLA International Bibliography, and Scopus.

 Monumenta Nipponica is an affiliated research organization (fuchi kenkyū kikan) at Sophia University and is headed by Shimazono Susumu.

 BOOK REVIEW EDITOR